Skip to main content

 Ketamine educational resources

-An information leaflet that provides guidance on the major consequences of use of ketamine can be accessed by clicking the link below:
+An information leaflet that provides guidance on the major consequences of ketamine use can be accessed by clicking the link (below):

-Further resources are also available by clicking the link below:
+Further resources on ketamine are also available by clicking the link (below):

 Where to find help

-If you, or somebody you know, requires support in relation to drug-misuse or substance abuse, visit the Ask Frank website for useful resources, information and guidance.
-Here you'll find useful contact details for their services which may prove useful for those in need:
+If you, or somebody you know, requires support in relation to nay drug-misuse or substance abuse, visit the Ask Frank website for helpful resources, information and guidance.
+Here you'll find essential contact details for their services which may prove vital for those in need.

 Video resources